 The status of the peering connection is Pending when done.

 |Complete the peering in GCP||Confirms the connection between your VPC and the application VPC.

 The status of the peering connection is Active when done.

 |Deploy a cluster in the VPC||This can be done at any time - you don't need to wait until the VPC is peered.|

 |Add the application VPC to the IP allow list||Allows the peered application VPC to connect to the cluster.

 Add at least one of the CIDR blocks associated with the peered application VPC to the IP allow list for your cluster.

-With the exception of accepting the peering request in AWS, these tasks are performed in YugabyteDB Managed.
+With the exception of completing the peering in GCP, these tasks are performed in YugabyteDB Managed.

-For information on VPC peering in AWS, refer to VPC Peering in the AWS documentation.
+For information on VPC network peering in GCP, refer to VPC Network Peering overview in the Google VPC documentation.